MikeyPdog/TLD-Minimods/README.md

 * It feels too punishing to have a permanent condition hit from frostbite.
 * Frostbite is most likely to occur at the start of a game (e.g. in interloper) and many people just restart their interloper run if they get frostbite right at the start.

+## Quicker Mapping

+What?

+* Mapping with charcoal now takes only 1 in-game minute rather than 15.

+Why?

+* Once you know the maps, 15 mins of ingame time is way too long to be worth it (especially on interloper)
+* This enables players to map for fun without worrying about getting caught in blizzards or losing condition etc.

 ## Donate

 If you like any of these mods and would like to say thanks, you can donate here: